I led end-to-end redesign to build the next-gen management system

 Everything critical in one view, no more juggling

 The new home screen consolidates the 7-screen workflow into a single 'Control Tower' view.
-Real-time metrics (left) and alert feeds (right) are now visible simultaneously, eliminating the need for context switching.

 Normal State